geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 http://localhost:8081/#viewer/openlayers/new
 ```

-This is a special context that uses the `new.json` file in the root of the project. (`web/client` for standard mapstore, root for custom projects).
-You can edit `new.json` to customize the initial template for new maps (for instance, you can change the backgrounds).
+This page uses the `new.json` file as a template configuration to start creating a new map.
+You can find this file in `web/client` directory for standard MapStore or in the root for a custom projects.
+You can edit `new.json` to customize this initial template.
+It typically contains the map backgrounds you want to use for all the new maps (identified by the special property `"group": "background"`).

+If you have enabled the datadir, then you can externalize the new.json or config.json files. (see [here](../externalized-configuration) for more details)

 `new.json` and `config.json` are special cases, but you can configure your own static map context creating these json files in the root of the project, for instance `mycontext.json` and accessing them at the URL: